 Fortunately, trucking companies tend to protect their assets by carrying substantial liability insurance.
 That usually makes it possible to recover fair compensation in claims against trucking companies.
 We help individuals recover compensation for serious injuries caused by negligent truck drivers in Orange County and across Southern California.

 We work with accident victims to recover their lost earnings, including wages they will be unable to earn in the future due to their injuries.
 We also help victims obtain the funds they will need to pay for physical therapy and vocational rehabilitation so they can begin to get their lives back on track.
 When a truck accident leaves a victim with a permanent disability, we help the victim obtain compensation that they can use to regain as much independence as their circumstances permit.

 That might include funds to remodel a home to make it wheelchair accessible, to purchase a van that accommodates the disability, or to engage in long-term therapy that will maximize recovery from a brain injury or other physical disability.
 We recognize that truck accident victims often endure significant, long-term pain, as well as emotional distress.
 We help them obtain compensation they can use to promote emotional healing, to pay for pain medication, and to improve the quality of their lives.

 We also help family members recover compensation for the wrongful death of drivers who are killed in trucking accidents, including the lost financial contributions that those drivers would have made to support their families.
 Serious truck accidents require the attention of a dedicated truck accident lawyer California.

-To talk to a personal injury attorney who has years of experience fighting successfully to obtain compensation for victims of truck accidents, contact our truck accident lawyer California at (800) 838-6644 today.
+To talk to a personal injury attorney who has years of experience fighting successfully to obtain compensation for victims of truck accidents, contact our team of Expert California Truck Accident Lawyers at (800) 838-6644 today.